×

 Diagram 1 Diagram 2

-In summary, a fast food restaurant or a take-out restaurant where seating isn’t demanded as much will probably do just fine keeping their layout of tightly spaced tables unchanged.
-However, the above mentioned study and its findings can have relevant and important implications to those restaurant managers and owners that have a long term visions for a successful restaurant that will cater to more than one type of customers during its operating hours.
-That’s why being able to easily and quickly alter slightly the spacing of your restaurant tables during the day is an important factor in the long term success of such a venue.
+In summary, a fast food or take-out restaurant, where seating isn’t as critical, will likely do fine keeping a layout of tightly spaced tables.
+However, the study mentioned above has relevant and important implications for restaurant managers and owners with long-term visions of success and a diverse customer base.
+Being able to easily and quickly adjust table spacing throughout the day is an important factor in the long-term success of venues catering to various types of patrons.

 Live Locations